NullDev/nulldev.org/blog/posts/color-math.md

 A maybe different way to think about imaginary numbers: <br>
 - **What's an imaginary number?**
-  - A number pointing sideways (North/South) isntead of the typical East/West number line.
+  - A number pointing sideways (North/South) instead of the typical East/West number line.
 - **What does i mean?**
   - $i$, by itself, points North.
 Multiplying by $i$ rotates you $90$ degrees. $2$ rotations points you backwards $(i \cdot i = -1)$, $4$ rotations spins you around fully $(i^4 = 1)$
 <br>